No-no77/nono-weiss/_journal/chicken-noodle-soup.md

 - 8 pieces of spaghetti broken in 1/2
 - 2 cups of chicken broth
 - 1/4 cup carrots 7 calories
 - 2 tablespoons of cooked chicken breast chopped.
-You should cook it in the same way as described in [[Chicken Breast Sandwich]].
+You should cook it in the same way as described in [[chicken-breast-sandwich]].

 ## Preparation